Lexpedite/blawx/blawx/README.md

 * Base Capabilities
   * Interface
-    * Fix basic type checking in attribute blocks
-    * Get Code Generation Working
+    * Finish code generation for available blocks.
+      * Deal with commas at the end of lists in conditions, conclusions.
-    * Display Generated Code in the Workspace
+    * Make the responses pretty.
   * Reasoner
     * Add the blawx reasoner as a Django app
     * Make a no-query-specified version of the endpoint
   * Application
     * Make it possible to create workspaces
     * Make it possible to delete workspaces
+    * Make it possible to edit workspaces
   * Integration
     * Get the Run Blawx Code command to send requests to the code editor's s(CASP) reasoner.
     * Display responses from the s(CASP) reasoner in the workspace.
-    * On Save, add workspace code to Django Database, and save a generated .pl associated with the workspace.
+    * On Save (or Run?), add workspace code to Django Database, and save a generated .pl associated with the workspace.
 * Future Capabilities
   * Interface